pbe9216/netsec-crs/netsec-crs-1/05-layer2security.md

 - NAC, 802.1x introduction
 - Layer 2 encryption (MACSEC)
 - Best practices, reducing attack surface
-- A word about wireless networks (outside of the scope this course)

 ## Associated labs

 - netsec-lab3